 Older maternal age

-For patients with placenta previa or a low-lying placenta, risks include fetal malpresentation Fetal Dystocia Fetal dystocia is abnormal fetal size or position resulting in difficult delivery.
-Diagnosis is by examination, ultrasonography, or response to augmentation of labor.
-Treatment is with physical... read more , preterm premature rupture of the membranes Prelabor Rupture of Membranes (PROM) Prelabor rupture of membranes is leakage of amniotic fluid before onset of labor.
+For patients with placenta previa or a low-lying placenta, risks include fetal malpresentation Fetal Presentation, Position, and Lie (Including Breech Presentation) Abnormal fetal lie or presentation may occur due to fetal size, fetal anomalies, uterine structural abnormalities, multiple gestation, or other factors.
+Diagnosis is by examination or ultrasonography... read more , preterm premature rupture of the membranes Prelabor Rupture of Membranes (PROM) Prelabor rupture of membranes is leakage of amniotic fluid before onset of labor.
 Diagnosis is clinical.
-Delivery is recommended when gestational age is ≥ 34 weeks and is generally indicated... read more , fetal growth restriction Small-for-Gestational-Age (SGA) Infant Infants whose weight is the 10th percentile for gestational age are classified as small for gestational age.
-Complications include perinatal asphyxia, meconium aspiration, polycythemia, and... read more , vasa previa Vasa Previa Vasa previa occurs when membranes that contain fetal blood vessels connecting the umbilical cord and placenta overlie or are within 2 cm of the internal cervical os.
-Vasa previa can occur on... read more , and velamentous insertion of the umbilical cord (in which the placental end of the cord consists of divergent umbilical vessels surrounded only by fetal membranes).
+Delivery is recommended when gestational age is ≥ 34 weeks and is generally indicated... read more , fetal growth restriction Small-for-Gestational-Age (SGA) Infant Infants whose weight is < the 10th percentile for gestational age are classified as small for gestational age.
+Complications include perinatal asphyxia, meconium aspiration, polycythemia... read more , vasa previa Vasa Previa In vasa previa, membranes that contain fetal blood vessels connecting the umbilical cord and placenta overlie or are within 2 cm of the internal cervical os.
+Diagnosis is by ultrasonography... read more , and velamentous insertion of the umbilical cord (in which the placental end of the cord consists of divergent umbilical vessels surrounded only by fetal membranes).

 In women who have had a prior cesarean delivery, placenta previa increases the risk of placenta accreta Placenta Accreta Placenta accreta is an abnormally adherent placenta, resulting in delayed delivery of the placenta.
-Placental function is normal, but trophoblastic invasion extends beyond the normal boundary... read more ; risk increases significantly as the number of prior cesarean deliveries increases (from about 6 to 10% if they have had one cesarean delivery to > 60% if they have had > 4).
+Placental function is normal, but trophoblastic invasion extends beyond the normal boundary... read more ; risk increases significantly as the number of prior cesarean deliveries increases (from about 6 to 10% for one cesarean delivery to > 60% for > 4).

 Symptoms and Signs of Placenta Previa

-Symptoms usually begin during late pregnancy.
-Then, sudden, painless vaginal bleeding often begins; the blood may be bright red, and bleeding may be heavy, sometimes resulting in hemorrhagic shock.
+Symptoms of placenta previa usually begin after 20 weeks gestation.
+It typically manifests as sudden, painless vaginal bleeding; bleeding may be heavy, sometimes resulting in hemorrhagic shock.
 In some patients, uterine contractions accompany bleeding.
+The source of bleeding in placenta previa is maternal.

 Diagnosis of Placenta Previa

 Placenta previa is considered in all women with vaginal bleeding after 20 weeks.
-If placenta previa is present, digital pelvic examination may increase bleeding, sometimes causing sudden, massive bleeding; thus, if vaginal bleeding occurs after 20 weeks, digital pelvic examination is contraindicated unless placenta previa is first ruled out by ultrasonography.
+If placenta previa is present, pelvic examination, particularly digital cervical examination, may increase bleeding, sometimes causing sudden, massive bleeding; thus, if vaginal bleeding occurs after 20 weeks, pelvic examination is contraindicated unless placenta previa is first ruled out by ultrasonography.

-Although placenta previa is more likely to cause heavy, painless bleeding with bright red blood than abruptio placentae Abruptio Placentae Abruptio placentae is premature separation of a normally implanted placenta from the uterus, usually after 20 weeks gestation.
+Although placenta previa is more likely to cause painless bleeding than placental abruption Placental Abruption (Abruptio Placentae) Placental abruption (abruptio placentae) is premature separation of the placenta from the uterus, usually after 20 weeks gestation.
 It can be an obstetric emergency.
-Manifestations may include vaginal... read more , clinical differentiation is still not possible.
+Manifestations may include... read more , clinical differentiation is still not possible.
 Thus, ultrasonography is frequently needed to distinguish the two.
 Transvaginal ultrasonography is an accurate, safe way to diagnose placenta previa.

 Pearls & Pitfalls